degirmencidavid/PokeTrackerLite/README.md

 <h1>PokeTrackerLite</h1>

 PokeTrackerLite is a simple early build of the PokeTracker that I developed for my own investment and collection management.
 (The "full" version will not be released publicly).
-There are some bugs, but it is functionally sound.
+There are some minor bugs, but it is functionally sound.

+The purpose of this repository is to provide a learning tool for asynchronous programming, API integration and webscraping that can be used as a starting point to build from.

 The key features that this does not include are price management and tracking options (other than gathering prices upon opening up a card).

-Also please forgive the janky UI, Windows Forms are ancient.
+The UI is built with windows forms.

 <h2>Functionality</h2>